tmtanzeel/linux-mint-starter-kit/README.md

 >./starter.sh

-This will take some time depending upon your internet connection.
+This will take some time depending upon file sizes that it will download and also your internet speed.

+# Suggestion

+Have some coffee and come back ;-)